KendallWeihe/FilePathTokenizer/README.md

 I admit, `tokenize_file_paths()` is a bit lengthy for a function, but I wanted the code to be as robust as possible so that I could reuse that function for other purposes.

 I am unfamiliar with pep8 coding styles.
 For the purposes of time, this project did not take pep8 coding styles into account.
 However, I do plan on doing some reading in my free time to learn pep8 conventions.

+Something I learned during this project was how to implement a custom iterator -- the class: `CustomerIter`

 I didn't use `pathlib` or the `os` packages to parse the path variables -- the purposes of this program were to measure my problem solving skills (not solve the problem in a few lines of code).